Project Wet Workshops

 About the Workshop

-The Water Education Water Awareness Committee (WEWAC), a consortium of 15 water providers in western San Bernardino County and eastern Los Angeles County, hosts an annual free Project WET workshop.
+The Water Education Water Awareness Committee (WEWAC), a consortium of 10 water providers in western San Bernardino County, hosts an annual free Project WET workshop.
 Project WET is designed to assist teachers in its service areas to engage their students with hands-on, interdisciplinary lessons that teach important concepts about water.

 Monte Vista Water District will reimburse the substitute costs for the first 5 teachers who register for the workshop from schools within the District's service area.
 Funding request forms will be provided at the workshop.